zuozhenggh/learning-library/solutions-library/ebs-migrate/prepare/prepare.md

     ![](./images/10.png " ")

 2. Generate a new set of SSH keys without passphrase in the ~/.ssh/ directory.
 Choose default name for the keys.
+Press 'Enter' when asked for a passcode to create the keys without one.

     ```
     <copy>